SherG/cool-iron/blog/ai-content-developments.md

 AI has been used in marketing for decades now.
 To find good uses for the new crop of <em>generative</em> AI tools, you'll need to dive beneath the surface chatter.

+> Start by identifying problems worth solving in your business.

 ## AI in Marketing

 For starters, there are plenty of opportunities to deploy LLMs in video translation, communications, analytics, categorization and summaries of documents and files.